 What?
 Who?? are Quakers?
 Quakerism (AKA The Religious Society of Friends) is a religion/spiritual community that believes that there is goodness (God, Light, etc) inherent in every person.
 Quakers also practice the acronym SPICES, which stand for Simplicity, Peace, Integrity, Community, Equality, and Stewardship.
 Quaker process includes silent worship, consensus-based decision-making, and collective leadership, and considers social justice an integral part of spiritual work.
 More about Quakers.
 Is Art Camp for kids?
 Even though it's called Art Camp, it is for adults 18 and older.
 Unfortunately Art Camp is not able to provide childcare for artists at this time- we're working on it!

 Can I afford Art Camp?
 We are committed to making Art Camp affordable for all.
 See Register for more information on fees.
 Those able to pay more are encouraged to do so, as this will cover the cost to support those who are not able to pay the entire basic rate.
 Quaker artists are encouraged to request some funding from their monthly meeting.
-Financial aid is available on a first-come-first-serve basis, with priority given to artists of color and LGBTQ artists.
+Financial aid is available on a first-come-first-serve basis, with priority given to artists of color.

 Is Art Camp part of Friends Camp?
 Yes!
 Art Camp has, as of fall 2018, been adopted by Friends Camp and exists as one of Friends Camp's many off-season opportunities for enrichment and community.